 [For data and codebooks please contact the author]

-Constitutional Courts and Conflict Resolution.
+Constitutional Courts as Mediators.
 Armed Conflict, Civil-Military Relations, and the Rule of Law in Latin America.
 New York: Cambridge University Press, 2016.

 “Combining a sophisticated approach to institutional theory with compelling case studies of the effects of constitutional courts on civil-military relations in Latin America, Julio Ríos-Figueroa achieves the uncommon -he changes the way that we think about both civil-military relations and the role of constitucional courts in the twenty-first century- It is a powerful example of how theory and empirics should be combined in studies of law and courts”.
 Jack Knight, Duke University